F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 Tier 1, being the primary, are the direct competitors.

 Tier 2, being the ones which are direct competitors of the component suppliers and tier 3 are the smaller players.
-So, these 3 tiers cover each and every type of competitor from which you could have a threat.
+These 3 tiers cover each and every type of competitor from which you could have a threat.

 Vaibhav Henry- And, the idea here is you are always prepared.
 The other party is not sure whether you’re prepared or not but if you want to settle it in court then you can use counter assertion as well.